District 41 Issues

 North Dakota's legislature has reduced corporate and personal tax rates in 2009, 2011, 2013, and 2015, all the while only offering a temporary "buy down" of property taxes.
 They also reduced the top-line Oil Extraction tax (set by the citizens of North Dakota in the 1980s).
-As oil prices rebound, this reduction will cost the state untold millions of dollars in coming years.
+As oil prices rebound, this reduction will cost all of us untold millions of dollars in coming years.

 Now we're left with a property tax "pilot program" that will be the first thing to go if the budget remains a challenge.
 We don't need more passing of the buck.

 The state must focus on its responsibilities and craft solutions that lower property taxes permanently.
-The House should focus on lowering burdens for local government, so they in turn can lower our property taxes.
+The House should concentrate on lowering burdens for local government, so that they can lower our property taxes.